rachel-labri-tipton/rachel-labri-tipton/README.md

 <summary>
 Full Stack Developer at Open Climate Fix (September 2022 - April 2024)
 </summary>
 Open Climate Fix is an AI company building Quartz Solar, a renewable energy forecasting solution.
 My work on the Quartz Solar UI and API brought the work of OCF's ML engineers to users.
 Here is the <a href="https://github.com/openclimatefix/quartz-frontend" target="_blank" rel="noreferrer">code</a>.
-Here is the [product page](https://www.quartz.solar/).
-I also wrote [API Documentation](https://api.quartz.solar/docs) and built an [Analysis Dashboard](https://github.com/openclimatefix/analysis-dashboard) for ML engineers to monitor forecast model performance.
+Here is the <a href="https://www.quartz.solar/" target="_blank" rel="noreferrer">product page</a>.
+I also wrote <a href="https://api.quartz.solar/docs" target="_blank" rel="noreferrer">API Documentation</a> and built an <a href="https://github.com/openclimatefix/analysis-dashboard" target="_blank" rel="noreferrer">Analytics Dashboard</a> for ML engineers to monitor forecast model performance.
 In addition to getting a first experience in tech, I learned about the energy sector and the role open source code and community has to play in the energy transition and decarbonizing energy systems.
 </details>